Home

 2001, 2002 Undergraduate Studies Committee, General Education Subcommittee, natural science repr.

-2006-2007 General Education Committee, School of Undergraduate Studies.
+2006-2007 General Education Committee, College of Arts and Sciences.

 2006-2007 Regent U., SACS Steering Committee.